tddg/cs6501-serverless-ai-fall25/index.md

 ## Overview

+> **Note for undergrad students interested in taking this course:**
+Please send your latest CV to the instructor if you are interested in taking this course.

 **Serverless computing** has emerged as a transformative paradigm in cloud computing, offering elastic pay-per-use compute abstractions that free developers from managing infrastructure.
 At the same time,